AsadKhanJBNU/Low-band-gap/README.md

-# Optimized Selection of Low Band Gap Semiconductors Through Integrated Machine Learning and Experimental Validation for Enhanced Organic Solar Cell Performance
+Optimized Selection of Low Band Gap Semiconductors Through Integrated Machine Learning and Experimental Validation for Enhanced Organic Solar Cell Performance
-Prediction of the ML model can be made through downloading the dataset labels and the model Required
-1) Numpy.

-2) Joblib.
+Overview
+This project focuses on predicting low band gap semiconductors for organic solar cells using machine learning.
+The model integrates computational predictions with experimental validation to enhance solar cell performance.

+Requirements
+To run the prediction model, ensure the following dependencies are installed:

+numpy

+joblib

+scikit-learn (sklearn)

+rdkit

-3) Dataset labels are provided.
+Dataset

-4)Sklearn.

-5)Rdkit.
+The dataset labels are provided and must be downloaded before running the model.

+Usage
+Load the trained model and dataset labels to make predictions.